- Simon Grennan

 - Arts Council England’s Museum Resilience Fund

 Kirkleatham Museum in Redcar worked with artists Grennan and Sperandio and local Redcar businesses to create a series of new sculptures for the museum.
-The works combined items from the museum’s collection, including a taxidermy sea turtle and a 19th century civil war helmet, with modern objects made by local companies.
+In and Out of Town combined items from the museum’s collection with modern objects made by the local companies.

 Joanne Hodgson from Kirkleatham Museum, explained: